Recruitment Privacy Notice

 If you fail to provide information when requested which is necessary for us to consider your application, we may not be able to take your application further.

-In order to make recruitment decisions, your personal data will be disclosed to our HR team, to relevant managers and to other relevant parts of the business you are applying to work in.
-This may include sharing your personal data with other entities within the Digital Science group, always on a confidential basis.
+In order to make recruitment decisions, your personal data and the personal data of any third parties will be disclosed to our HR team, to relevant managers and to other relevant parts of the business you are applying to work in.
+This may include sharing this personal data with other entities within the Digital Science group, always on a confidential basis.

 We do not generally disclose or share personal data with third parties, except where it’s necessary for legitimate business reasons, such as to the agents, advisers and service providers that assist us in running and that we use to administer our business and to third parties (including regulatory authorities, the police, courts and government agencies) where necessary to enable us to enforce or protect our legal rights, or where such disclosure may be permitted or required by law.